UWRobotLearning/roboviz/roboviz/app/README.txt

 │   └── expert_lampshade2_demos.hdf5  # expert demos
 │
 ├── app.py                 # Flask app backend
-└── all_dependencies.txt   # All possible dependencies for the programs in this app to be run *Needs update
+└── requirements.txt       # All possible dependencies for the programs in this app to be run *Needs update

+Instructions - run app.py (python3 app.py) then ctrl+click on the server running in the terminal/ type it into a web url.
+It should open in your web browser.
+From there, type in the file path to hdf5 file. (data/play_pushing.hdf5 for example) and click a button to graph.